ubc-library-rc/damage/docs/how_to_use_gui_damage.md

 Double-click the DMG file, and it should automatically appear in a Finder window.
 Drag the icon to the Applications folder.
 If, for some reason, you don't want to put it in the Applications folder, you can drag it somewhere else.

 Note that the developer(s) of **Damage** do not have an Apple developer account.
-This means that you may recive a warning about an unidentified developer as per this page: <https://support.apple.com/en-ca/guide/mac-help/mh40616/mac>.
+This means that you may receive a warning about an unidentified developer as per this page: <https://support.apple.com/en-ca/guide/mac-help/mh40616/mac>.
 To start the application (for the first time only), you may have to right click on the application, select **Open** then agree to the conditions.
 Or whatever it is Apple decide to do, because it changes from release to release.

 ### For Linux